 Springfield is home to 16 elementary schools, 7 secondary schools, one community college and 5 four-year universities and colleges.
 There are over 680 acres of recreation facilities in the city with 5 community centers, 35 parks, 12 tennis courts, one teen center and two community swimming pools.
 The city itself employs 235 people and with two hospitals in the city, there is a capacity for 500 patients in beds.

 In 2014, the city’s population was 60,263, up 14 percent from the last census report in 2000.
 The median resident age is 35.8 and the median household income is $41,911.
 This is quite a bit lower than the estimated median household income for the entire state, which is $57,532.
 The city is 80 percent white alone, 12.6 percent Hispanic, 3.8 percent two or more races, 1.5 percent Asian, 1.1 percent American Indian and less than one percent black.

 In 2016, the cost of living index in Springfield, Oregon, was 95.4.
 This is lower than the country’s average, which is 100.
 Living in Springfield is slightly less expensive than the average in other cities, although the household income rates are lower.

 Almost 87 percent of residents have a high school degree or higher, while 16.8 percent have a bachelor’s degree or higher.
-While the country’s unemployment rate has hit a 50 year low at 3.7 percent, Springfield’s is quite a bit higher at 6.6 percent.
+While the country’s unemployment rate was 3.6 percent in Jan 2020, Springfield’s is a bit higher at 3.8 percent.
 Even though the cost of living is lower in Springfield, it is often not enough to offset the lower income rates and the high unemployment rate.

 Just over 40 percent of the population are married with 35 percent reporting they have never married.
 The divorce rate is 16.7 percent, while the country’s divorce rate as a whole is dropping drastically.
 As people get married later in life, they are more likely to stay together and avoid divorce.